trillianx/Interview_MVP/Statistics/050_Population_and_Samples.md

 It is often hard to work with [[population]] as it can be impossible given the size or can be prohibitively expensive.
 Instead, we rely on the samples from the population.
 However, a single sample may not give us the true picture of the population as it may or may not represent the true population.
 Therefore, we rely on taking multiple sets of samples from the population.
 Hundreds of these sets are more likely to be representative of the population.

 The process is to take the sets of samples from the population, compute their mean and construct a distribution of sample means.
 Such a distribution is called [[sample distribution of sample means]] or simply sample distribution.
+This is also known as the **sampling distribution**.

 > The sampling distribution of the mean refers to the [[probability distribution]] of means for all possible random samples of a given size from some population